connect-btss/connect-btss.github.io/resources-temp.md

   <hr>
   <h2> What is the Replication Crisis?</h2>
-  >Replication of previous research designs allow researchers to verify findings, and confirm the credibility and reliability of previous studies.
+  <i>Replication of previous research designs allow researchers to verify findings, and confirm the credibility and reliability of previous studies.</i>

   <details>
     <summary>Click for Resources</summary>